DatSplit/PhenoScore_updated/README.md

-#### Reproducing figures and results from the internship report "Pheno-OptiLIME: faithful local interpretable model-agnostic explanations for phenotypic data"
+#### Reproducing figures and results from the internship report "Pheno-OptiLIME: faithful Local Interpretable Model-agnostic Explanations for phenotypic data"

 The data is not publicly available, but the code is in `notebooks\Reproduce_figures_and_results.ipynb`.